(Originally posted on yesler.com)

 Behavior score helps measure a prospect’s level of sales readiness and provides a sense of which channels provide the best prospects.

-Demographic score helps measure how well you’re targeting your marketing.
-For example, certain channels might generate leads that are consistently under-qualified, something that you need to act on.
+A demographic score helps measure how well you’re targeting your marketing.
+For example, certain channels might generate consistently under-qualified leads, something that you need to act on.

 Many people lump “behavior score” and “demographic score” into one sum and call it “lead score,” but this can present problems.
-For example, using this lead scoring system, a student might visit 20 pages and be considered an MQL.
-Some individuals, no matter how interested they are in your company and your content, will never be your customers because they will never fit the definition of your target audience.
+For example, a student might visit 20 pages using this lead scoring system and be considered an MQL.
+No matter how interested they are in your company and your content, some individuals will never be your customers because they will never fit the definition of your target audience.